Donald Trump Pee Tape Dossier Author: 'Why Would I Invent This?' — Russia Findings Shocked FBI, New Book Says

-The author of the private intelligence dossier containing the now-infamous Donald Trump “pee tape” allegations, and detailing extensive and deep ties between Trump and Russia, was stunned by his own findings about Trump’s Russia connections, but remains confident that “70 to 90 percent” of the material in the dossier will be proven true, according to a new book about the connections between Trump and Russia in the 2016 presidential election.
+The author of the private intelligence dossier containing the now-infamous Donald Trump “pee tape” allegations, and detailing extensive and deep ties between Trump and Russia, was stunned by his own findings about Trump’s Russia connections.
+However, he remains confident that “70 to 90 percent” of the material in the dossier will be proven true, according to a new book about the connections between Trump and Russia in the 2016 presidential election.

-The 53-year-old former British intelligence agent, Christopher Steele, has been baffled by skepticism over his findings after his 30-year career as a top British spy and expert on the inner workings of Russian intelligence services, according to the book Collusion: Secret Meetings, Dirty Money, and How Russia Helped Donald Trump Win by Guardian newspaper reporter Luke Harding, to be published in the United States and nine other countries on Thursday.
+Fifty-three-year-old former British intelligence agent Christopher Steele has been baffled by skepticism over his findings after his 30-year career as a top British spy and expert on the inner workings of Russian intelligence services, according to the book Collusion: Secret Meetings, Dirty Money, and How Russia Helped Donald Trump Win by Guardian newspaper reporter Luke Harding, to be published in the United States and nine other countries on Thursday.

 “I’ve been dealing with this country (Russia) for thirty years.
 Why would I invent this stuff?”
-Harding quotes Steele as saying, according to an excerpt of the book published Wednesday on the Guardian site.
+Harding quotes Steele as saying, according to an excerpt of the book published Wednesday by the Guardian.

 Read the full, 6,000-word excerpt from Harding’s forthcoming book, a chapter titled “How Trump Walked Into Putin’s Web,” by visiting this link.